What are the statistics and what do they show?

 These road safety camera sites are located in places with high pedestrian concentrations, namely strip shopping zones and school zones.
 There are clear road safety benefits to using road safety cameras to enforce 40 km/h speed limits.
 While there are benefits to driver and passengers, the primary road safety benefit is to pedestrians.
 Research shows that a pedestrian struck by a vehicle travelling at 60 km/h is unlikely to survive, whereas a pedestrian struck at 40 km/h has a much greater chance of survival.

 Automated speed enforcement in 40 km/h zones provides significant deterrence against speeding in those zones and contributes to a reduction in pedestrian road trauma.
-There were 21 pedestrian fatalities in 2017.
+Over the last ten years on average there were 47 pedestrian fatalities and more than 690 pedestrians seriously injured in Victoria each year.
+These statistics are reported on the VicRoads website .

 Do these statistics show that people aren't getting the message about speeding?